 Metering pumps are essential to a farm’s crop quality.
 They dispense water, fertilizers and pesticides which ensure the best possible plant growth and crop yield, while supporting soil PH.
 The quality of our produce would be massively affected if metering pumps weren’t used to deliver exactly what crops need, when they need it.
 Our food supply would also be negatively affected.
 Greenhouses and hydroponics growing facilities also use metering pumps to precisely inject or dose fluids (water, fertilizer, etc.) on a system’s flowrate.

 Metering pumps are responsible for precise injection of chemicals like corrosion inhibitors, scale inhibitors and biocides into oil and gas wells to prevent issues such as corrosion and fouling.
 The efficiency and quality of oil and gas would be subpar and potentially not be usable at all (in some cases) without metering pumps precisely adding in the necessary additives.
 Metering pumps can be used in all phases of oil production including production, processing, refining, transmission and distribution.

 Metering pumps are paramount to printing applications and are used in printing inks, coatings and adhesives to ensure consistent and precise application.
 They ensure the right amount of ink is applied to the surface for consistent print quality and are capable of mixing colors for accurate color reproduction.
 The glossy or protective coatings on paper products are applied by metering pumps.
 They can also be used to add adhesives to labels, tapes and other adhesive backed products to printing surfaces.

-Anderson Process is distributor for several top manufacturers of metering pumps, including Pulsafeeder, Neptune, Hydra-Cell and Wilden.
+Anderson Process is distributor for several top manufacturers of metering pumps, including Pulsafeeder, Neptune, Hydra-Cell, Tuthill and Wilden.
 Find the right metering pump for your application today!